Timeline: Ireland and abortion

 It comes after Ireland's Supreme Court ruled that state protections for unborn babies do not extend beyond the right to life.

-Voters will be asked if they want to repeal article 40.3.3.
+Voters will be asked if they want to repeal Article 40.3.3.

 The wording will be: "Provision may be made by law for the regulation of termination of pregnancies."